sleemburg/cdist-utils/CDIST-INVENTORY.md

 The two parts of the argument need to be seperated by a `=`.

 The search string is applied to the content of the explorer.
 If the search string matches the explorer content, the tag is added to the inventory entry for the host.
+If the search string starts with an !, the tag is added if the search string does not match.

 ## content